-And if fears of baby eczema are keeping you up at night, research has also suggested that taking a probiotic during pregnancy can reduce the chances that your bundle of joy develops baby eczema.
+And if fears of baby eczema are keeping you up at night, research has also suggested that taking a probiotic during pregnancy can reduce the risk of eczema and atopic dermatitis.
 Even the World Allergy Organization (WAO) recommends that women with a family history of allergic diseases should take a probiotic during pregnancy.

 In addition, as previously noted, Lactobacillus probiotics may help to prevent Group B Strep – the most common causes of neonatal sepsis and meningitis.